Josef Albert Meisinger: Activities in Poland

 As a consequence of Meisinger's and his agency's failure, he and others were replaced, transferred for disciplinary reasons or dismissed.
 In 1938 he was transferred to work in the archives of the principal SD office, but by September 1939 he was appointed Deputy Commander of the Einsatzgruppe IV in Poland.
-On 1 January 1940, after promotion to SS-Standartenführer (colonel), Meisinger was appointed Commander of the State Police in the Warsaw District, replacing Lothar Beutel who had been denounced for corruption.
+On 1 January 1940, after promotion to SS-Standartenführer (colonel), Meisinger was appointed "Kommandeur der Sicherheitspolizei und des SD" in the Warsaw District.
+He replaced Lothar Beutel who had been denounced for corruption.

 Meisinger proceeded to apply brutal force against Poles, mostly those of Jewish descent.
 As part of the German AB-Aktion in Poland, he authorized the Palmiry massacre, the mass shooting of 1,700 people in the forest near Palmiry.
 As a reprisal for the murder of a Polish policeman, he ordered the execution of 55 Jewish residents on 22 November 1939, and on 20 December, the execution of 107 Poles as a reprisal for the murder of two Germans.
 Meisinger became so notorious that he was called the "Butcher of Warsaw" (although this sobriquet was also given to SS-Gruppenführer Heinz Reinefarth).
 According to Schellenberg, his atrocities in Warsaw even appalled his superiors: "I had collected a huge file which proved him to be so utterly bestial and corrupt as to be practically inhuman...At this stage...Heydrich intervened: Meisinger knew too much, and Heydrich managed to prevent the trial from taking place."
 Heydrich's appeal to Himmler saved Meisinger from court-martial and possible execution.
 He was sent to Tokyo as a means of keeping him at arm's length until the dust had settled.

 During his trial in 1947 Meisinger stated that he was not in Warsaw after October 1940, but it is likely that he participated in the creation of the Warsaw Ghetto.